Rails-with-Trails: Lessons Learned

 Contact: [email protected]

-Eli Griffen is Manager of Trail Development Resources at Rails-to-Trails Conservancy (RTC), where his primary responsibilities include managing and serving a growing network of trail professionals, overseeing regranting programs, and delivering technical assistance to trail managers.
+Eli Griffen is Manager of Trail Development Resources at Rails to Trails Conservancy (RTC), where his primary responsibilities include managing and serving a growing network of trail professionals, overseeing regranting programs, and delivering technical assistance to trail managers.
 He also provides extensive project support internally and externally, with specific expertise in rail-with-trail development and the federal railbanking process.
 Among other resources, Eli contributed to RTC’s 2013 report on rails-with-trails, entitled America’s Rails-with-Trails.
 Eli holds a Bachelor of Arts in International Studies from American University and has worked at RTC since 2012

 More articles by these authors